A cursory look at Chinese history can convince you that China should not be underestimated when it sets its sights on a particular goal.

-Yes, we've been waiting "quite awhile" for this trend to get underway, creating fireworks for metals' holders.
-And yes, a few people have become impatient, and actually sold back their metal – which may have taken years to accumulate.
+Yes, we've been waiting "quite a while" for this trend to get underway, creating fireworks for metals' holders.
+And yes, a few people have become impatient and sold back their metal – which may have taken years to accumulate.
 But just remember, it's less a question of if, rather than when this all comes together.

 Successful metals' owners who have prospered since the beginning of the bull run in 2000, got there – and stayed onboard – by following a few sensible rules.

 They listen to the "experts" and pay attention to big changes, like the Chinese yuan-for-oil event we're discussing here.